radiantearth/stac-browser/README.md

 After building, `dist/` will contain all assets necessary to host the browser.
 These can be manually copied to your web host of choice.

 You can customize STAC Browser, too.
 See the options and theming details below.
-If not stated otherwise, all options can either be specified via CLI or in the [config file](config.js).
+If not stated otherwise, all options can either be specified via CLI, ENV variables or in the [config file](config.js).

 ### Private query parameters